LibraryOfCongress/api.congress.gov/README.md

 The purposes of the Congress.gov API (v3):

 - Support Congressional data partners (by protecting them from scrapers that degrade Congress.gov access)
-- Facilitate more complete and and more accurate Congressional data
+- Facilitate access to more complete and accurate Congressional data
-- Provide useful, extensible resource for Congressional data partners
+- Provide a useful, extensible resource for Congressional data partners
-- Replace Congress.gov API (v2)
+- Replace Congress.gov API (v2), a closed API used primarily for bulk data sharing

 The initial Congress.gov API (v3) is implemented as a RESTful read API that is presented as a hierarchical browse API.